 WIOCC is the largest investor in EASSy, owning just under 30% of the system’s capacity – equivalent to more than 10Tbps.

-8. Why has WIOCC invested in EIG, WACS and SMW5?
+8. Why has WIOCC invested strategically in certain cable systems?

 WIOCC has invested in the WACS, EIG and SMW5 cables to create a high-capacity ring around Africa and the first truly seamless, high-capacity connectivity between sub-Saharan Africa and Europe.
-These strategic investments have enabled WIOCC to enhance its east+west coast diversity offerings, and to extend the reach of its seamless regional and international services to more African countries.
-WIOCC now has the ability to offer carriers and ISPs even higher levels of redundancy at more affordable prices and to deliver reliable, high-speed connectivity all around Africa.
+Its investments in TE North and SMW5 add much-needed diversity through the Red Sea and to Europe.
+These strategic investments have enabled WIOCC to offer highly scalable and very high capacity east+west coast diversity solutions, and to extend the reach of its seamless regional and international services to more African countries.
+WIOCC now has the ability to offer carriers, ISPs, WISPs, OTTs and content providers higher levels of redundancy at more affordable prices and to deliver reliable, high-speed connectivity all around Africa.

 9. What is WIOCC doing to address markets in West Africa?